Pulchri Studio

-Pulchri Studio (Latin:"For the study of beauty") is a Dutch art society, art institution and art studio based in The Hague ('s-Gravenhage), Netherlands.
+Pulchri Studio (Latin: "For the study of the beautiful") is a Dutch art society, art institution and art studio based in The Hague ('s-Gravenhage), Netherlands.

 This institute began in 1847 at the home of painter Lambertus Hardenberg.
 Since 1893 the club has its residence in the villa at Lange Voorhout in The Hague.
 Membership is made up of painters, sculptors, photographers and art lovers, with members selected by a committee.

-An artist's membership allows themt to exhibit their own works in the galleries of the Company.
+An artist's membership allows them to exhibit their own works in the galleries of the Company.
 Guests have to be invited by members.

 Origins

 The unspoilt countryside around even the rich coastal town of The Hague with its rural environment and the unspoiled landscape and nature and the nearby fishing village of Scheveningen attracted many young artists.
 The artists wanted to be far away from the state-run requirements of art (neo-classicism) and liked to decide their own way.
 The model was the successful artist colony of Barbizon south of Paris in the forest of Fontainebleau.
 The unaltered life of the people and the unspoilt polders and the North Sea coast played an important role.
 They wanted to be far away from the beginning in the Netherlands industrialisation in Amsterdam and Rotterdam.